 12. The aforesaid newspaper publications gave notice of issuance of the SCN and Noticee was advised to download the soft copies of the said SCN from the SEBI website.
-Noticee was also informed through the publication that, in the interest of natural justice, an opportunity for a personal hearing was granted to him on July 23, 2025.
+Noticee was also informed through the publication that, in the interest of natural justice, an opportunity for a personal hearing was granted to him on July 24, 2025.
 It was mentioned in the said publication that in case Noticee fails to submit his reply to the aforesaid SCN and/or fails to avail the opportunity of a personal hearing within the given date/time, the AO would proceed further on the basis of material available on record.
+However, the Noticee neither submitted any reply nor appeared for the hearing.